agentbellnorm/TowerOfHanoi/README.md

 TowerOfHanoi
 =============

-A graphic implementation in javascript that solves the tower of hanoi puzzle using recursion.
+A graphic implementation in javascript that solves the tower of hanoi puzzle with any number of discs using recursion.